-We don’t currently offer Laser or IPL based treatments (yet), however we’ve worked with both in the past so we know a thing or two about it.
-In fact, we often get asked by our clients what to expect and we’ve certainly heard a fair share of horror stories.
+We often get asked by our clients what to expect during Laser or IPL treatments – and we’ve certainly heard a fair share of horror stories.

 First of all, it’s very important to note that there is absolutely no regulation in Victoria when it comes to the use of laser/IPL machines of ANY kind – including hair removal and skin rejuvenation.

 If you can pay for the machine, you can use it.
 That is the only ‘regulation’.

 Anyone can purchase one of these machines and begin to offer treatments.
 No training required.
 Not even a basic Laser Safety Certificate is required.
 When you undergo any form of laser/IPL treatment in Victoria, you are 100% entrusting and relying on the person performing the treatment to have the necessary insurances and training for the treatments being performed.
 Unfortunately, this is not always the case.

 All too often we hear stories of clients getting poor results or no results at all, incorrect/misleading information about what to expect, no spot tests being performed and the lists goes on.
 This isn’t just an isolated incident either – it happens whether the clinic is big or small, a franchise or otherwise.